 If you see signs such as these and suspect that they are caused by sexual abuse, or your loved one has told you that sexual abuse has happened, it is important to get authorities involved as soon as possible.
 You may contact nursing home administration, or you may wish to go directly to law enforcement.
 You can also call the police, who will contact the South Carolina Department of Social Services (DSS), or you may reach out to DSS Adult Protective Services in your county for help.

-Protecting Your Loved One
+Protecting Your Loved One in Nursing Homes

 Whether your loved one is preparing to enter or is already living in a nursing home, you may ask the administration or management whether there are any policies designed to protect the residents from sexual abuse.
 Request copies of these policies, and ask how often these policies are updated to stay current with modern law and best practices.